framps/raspiBackupDoc/en/src/configuration-update-when-upgrading-to-a-new-version.md

 *raspiBackup* also supports the use of [different configuration files](invocation-options.md#configFiles).
-However, the automatic configuration upgrade is only for the standard configuration `/usr/local/etc/raspiBackup.conf`. is carried out.
-All other configuration files must be extended manually by manually by taking the configuration lines marked as new and and copying them to the other configuration files.
+However, the automatic configuration upgrade is only done for the standard configuration `/usr/local/etc/raspiBackup.conf`.
+All other configuration files must be extended manually by manually taking the configuration lines marked as new and and copying them to the other configuration files.

 [.status]: translated